In the Atlantic, hurricane season lasts from June to November.

 The best way to do this is by hiring an outsourced call answering service, such as AnswerFirst.

-Having an outsourced call answering service on standby for a disaster can help you avoid communications downtime before, during, and after a storm.
 Your customers, employees and vendors can still contact you, and their messages can be passed along to the proper individuals even if your standard methods of business communications have been disrupted.

 This allows you to recover from a disaster quicker.
 It also minimizes communication interruptions that could otherwise cost your clients and customers thousands of dollars in lost revenue.